bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 }
 {% endhighlight %}

+The rationale for destructing `y` and then `x`, in the reverse order in which they were constructed is that `y` could depend on `x`, but not the other way around, so `y` has to be destructed first.
+Of course if the compiler determines that there is no such dependency, and no side effects, it is free to re-order assembly instructions (the **as-if rule**).

+## Lifetime

-Say we have a `SomeClass` derived from a `Base` class, with two member variables `a` and `b`, and with at least a virtual method that overrides the base class method:
+Say we have a `SomeClass` derived from `Base1` and `Base2`, with two member variables `a` and `b`, and with at least a virtual method that overrides the a virtual method in `Base1`:

 {% highlight c++ linenos %}
 class SomeClass :
-  public Base
+  // order of base classes matters public Base1, public Base2
 {
+  // order of member variables matters
   SomeType a;
   SomeOtherType b;

-  void some_method() override;
+  // virtual function overrides method from Base1 void some_method() override;

 public: